 Next up, artwork!
 I added several pieces to the room, many of which I upcycled from old pieces that had been in storage for years.
 One of the pieces was this large framed castle picture which had been sitting in the back of a closet for 13 years.

 First, I removed the glass and spray painted the frame a solid gold with my Rustoleum gold spray paint.
-Then I used Loctite general performance spray adhesive to attach this pink, white and gold marbled fabric to the top of glass.
+Then I used Loctite general performance spray adhesive to attach a pink, white and gold marbled fabric to the top of glass.
 I placed the glass back in the frame and voila, I had some new artwork for only $5.53!

 For the 3 framed prints above the bed, I took 3 old pieces of artwork (an example of one of them is to the left) spray painted the silver frames gold and replaced the old prints with wrapping paper!